Choose Wisely: Data-driven Predictive Control for Nonlinear Systems Using Online Data Selection: Select-DPC

-\paragraph{Cost-agnostic} Since the training process/data set generation is structurally independent of the control formulation, a posteriori cost or constraint modification is possible, allowing the method to be applied zero-shot to new problems without the need for retraining.
+\paragraph{Cost-agnostic} Since the data set generation is structurally independent of the control formulation, a posteriori cost or constraint modification is possible, allowing the method to be applied zero-shot to new problems without the need for additional data collection.

-\paragraph{Hyperarameters} The performance of Select-DPC depends on the tuning of several hyperparameters.
+\paragraph{Hyperparameters} The performance of {Select-DPC} depends on the tuning of several hyperparameters.
 First, the DPC specific hyperparameters, such as regularization terms and horizon lengths $T_\text{p},\ T_\text{f}$.
 These can either be hand-tuned according to established heuristics \cite{elokda_data-enabled_2021} or optimized through gradient-descent methods \cite{cummins_deepc-hunt_2024} or black-box parameter tuning \cite{berkenkamp_safe_2016}.
 For DPC tuning guidelines, we refer to \cite{markovsky_data-driven_2023}.
 Select-DPC adds onto these the design parameters $N_\text{cols}$ as well as the method of data selection.
-In the following section, we will investigate two different data-selection methods which subsample a specified number of trajectories from a large offline library of trajectories observed during ``training.''
+In the following section, we will investigate two different data-selection methods which subsample a specified number of trajectories from a large offline library of trajectories observed during the data gathering process.

-\paragraph{SQP-MPC} The iterative refinement of the solution until convergence is inspired by the model-based SQP-MPC algorithm for nonlinear systems \cite{diehl2002real}.
-We direct the interested reader to \cref{app:sqpmpc} for a detailed discussion of SQP-MPC and the relationship to Select-DPC.
+\paragraph{Sequential Linearization} The iterative refinement of the solution until convergence is comparable to the model-based SQP-MPC algorithm for nonlinear systems \cite{diehl2002real}.
 We note that Select-DPC's implicit linearization is performed in trajectory space.
 In the model-based case, linearizing in trajectory space corresponds to a linear time-varying parametrization of the nonlinear dynamics for the MPC.
-This linear, time-varying parametrization contrasts with an LTI formulation in which the Jacobians are only evaluated at the current ``state'' $y(k)$ and kept fixed along the horizon.
+This linear, time-varying parametrization contrasts with an LTI formulation in which the Jacobians are only evaluated at the current measurement $y(k)$ and kept fixed along the horizon.
+See \cref{app:sqpmpc} for more details.